Patient’s Bill of Rights

 There’s more than one Patient’s Bill of Rights

-In the early 1970’s the American Hospital Association drafted a Bill of Rights to inform patients of what they could reasonably expect while in the hospital.
-Since then, various groups have developed a number of different declarations, so that there’s more than one version of the Patient’s Bill of Rights.
+In the early 1970’s the American Hospital Association drafted a Patients’ Bill of Rights to inform patients of what they could reasonably expect while in the hospital.
+Since then, various groups have developed a number of similar measures:

 Patient’s rights and health insurance: the Affordable Care Act

 In 2010, a new Patient’s Bill of Rights was created along with the Affordable Care Act.
-This bill of rights was designed to give new patient protections in dealing with insurance companies.
-Some of the protections started in 2010, but others were phased in more slowly and take full effect in 2014.
+This bill of rights was designed to give new patient protections in dealing with health coverage by insurance companies.

-Here are some of the protections that apply to health plans under the new laws:
+Here are some of the protections that apply to health plans under the law:

 - Annual and lifetime dollar limits to coverage of essential benefits have been removed.
 (Essential benefits include doctor and specialist visits, home and hospice services, emergency services, hospitalization, preventive and wellness services, chronic disease management, laboratory services, prescription drugs, maternity and newborn care, pediatric services, mental health and substance use disorder services, and rehabilitative services and devices.
 Non-essential benefits include things like adult dental care.)